paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Successfully implemented live TSX preview using react-live library
 - Integrated error handling and logging in the backend
 - Implemented autonomy level adjustments for agent behavior
+- Updated backend (main.py) to generate TSX preview based on AI responses
+- Modified WebSplatInterface.tsx to include a new "Preview" tab for displaying generated TSX code
+- Updated handleSendMessage function to set generatedHtml state with tsx_preview from backend response

 ## Current Focus
 - Rapidly integrating the backend with the frontend for a working MVP demo (Urgent)